DemiKal/OpenGL_Framework/README.md

 3. Add system variable `VCPKG_ROOT` with the installation folder as value, in our case `C:/vcpkg`
 4. Add system variable `VCPKG_DEFAULT_TRIPLET` with value `x64-windows`
 5. Add `C:\vcpkg` as a system path variable.
 You should now be able to run it directly from the command line (try closing the window and/or restarting Windows to see if it works).
 6. Install the packages.
-From CMD, run `vckpg install glm glfw magic-enum fmt imgui spdlog stb assimp`
+From CMD, run `vcpkg install glm glfw3 magic-enum fmt imgui spdlog stb assimp`
 6. Run `vcpkg integrate install` for good measure, to make sure it's integrated into Visual Studio.

 ## Assets